gr2m/awesome-buttons/README.md

 ## Credits

-Awesome buttons have been originally created by [the great guys from ZURB](http://www.zurb.com/article/266/super-awesome-buttons-with-css3-and-rgba)
+Awesome buttons have been originally created by [the great folks at ZURB](http://www.zurb.com/article/266/super-awesome-buttons-with-css3-and-rgba)